armory/docs/content/en/plugins/pipelines-as-code/install/configure.md

 #### Pull request validations

-When you make a GitHub pull request (PR) and there is a change in a `dinghyfile`, Pipelines as Code automatically performs a validation for that `dinghyfile`.
+When you make a GitHub pull request (PR) and there is a change in a `dinghyfile`, Pipelines-as-Code automatically performs a validation for that `dinghyfile`.
 It also updates the GitHub status accordingly.
 If the validation fails, you see an unsuccessful `dinghy` check.

 {{< figure src="/images/dinghy/pr_validation/pr_validation.png" alt="PR that fails validation." >}}